A Look At The Amiga Game Worthy – And Worthy It Is!

 2. A physical release containing both the CD and Floppy release for 19 EUR.

-Worthy also comes in a full-size big box which is a huge plus but the actual front cover design lacks the amazing look of the game and to be quite honest it deserves a better one.
+Worthy also comes in a full-size big box, which is a huge plus for collectors.
+That said, the front cover design doesn’t quite capture the stunning visuals of the game itself—it honestly deserves something more eye-catching.

-The rest of the box design is fine though, the sides of the box are printed in a way that makes it looks good on the shelf next to other boxes, the actual size of the box is the same as the SOLID GOLD collector’s edition released last year which means that you most likely won’t find any other title in your collection that matches its size.
+The rest of the box, however, is well-designed.
+The sides are printed in a way that makes it look great on the shelf alongside other titles.
+Interestingly, the box is the same size as last year’s SOLID GOLD collector’s edition, meaning it’s unlikely you’ll have any other game in your collection that matches its dimensions.

-It’s only a few pages but well worth it for a collector and fan like myself.
+It’s only a few pages long, but for a collector and fan like me, it’s absolutely worth having.

-The CD-ROM version is CD32 compatible and if you put the CD-ROM into a computer then you will find several bootable versions there for various setups.
-The cover art is the same as the big box version.
+The CD-ROM version is fully compatible with the CD32, and if you pop it into a computer, you’ll find several bootable versions for different setups.
+The cover art matches the big box edition.

-Worthy is definitely one of the best retro games I have played this year and a proper Game Of The Year contender for sure.
-It’s one of those games that will never be forgotten and one that should be in every Amiga owners collection.
-An instant classic and a clear signal to everyone out there that the Amiga ain’t dead.
-If there is one new Amiga game worthy of your money, it’s this one.
-What are you waiting for?
-GO GET IT NOW!
+Worthy is, without a doub,t one of the best retro games I’ve played this year and a serious Game of the Year contender.
+It’s the kind of game that will never be forgotten and deserves a place in every Amiga owner’s collection.
+An instant classic, it’s a bold reminder that the Amiga isn’t dead.
+If there’s one new Amiga game that’s truly worth your money, this is it.
+So what are you waiting for?
+Go get it now!

 6 thoughts on “A Look At The Amiga Game Worthy – And Worthy It Is!